TosoBoso/Kopano4s/README.md

 A project overview incl.
 FAQ's, installation, migration advise, screenshots etc are found on [Z-Hub.io](https://wiki.z-hub.io/display/K4S).
 ## Structure
 This repository reflects the Synology Package files [SPK](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Service_Application/How_to_install_applications_with_Package_Center) hosted on the the [Community Package Hub](https://www.cphub.net/?p=k4s) with Synology and [Docker](https://hub.docker.com/r/tosoboso/) specific components.
-As per Synology SPK convention the directories ui (admin-gui), merge (iles, cfg etc. to merge in) and log (empty) are in a tar file package.tgz.
+As per Synology SPK convention the directories ui (admin-gui), merge (files, cfg etc. to merge in) and log (empty) are in a tar file package.tgz.

 1. SPK-core files in root:
 * INFO (name of package, version, description etc., dependencies, beta yes when report_url is activeated)